graphenesec/graphenesec.github.io/_posts/2021-02-08-building-a-fast-and-secure-website.md

 Part of the ethos of Graphene Security, which inspired the name itself, is the value of security that is strong and light.
 Having worked on security for some really large organisations, I've seen first-hand how complexity creates major challenges.
 That's a blog for another day, but the key idea is that one of the best things you can do from a security perspective is to simplify your systems as much as possible.

-With that in mind, I set out to create a website that was as clean, lightweight and secure - ideally at minimal cost.
+With that in mind, I set out to create a website that was as clean, lightweight and secure as possible - ideally at minimal cost.
 After some research, and putting the question to a group of penetration tester friends who hack websites (among other things) for a living, I had a solution that sounded ideal: Build a static website using Jekyll, host it for free on GitHub Pages and then increase performance and security using Cloudflare's free-tier services.

 If that makes absolutely no sense to you at this stage, please don’t worry.
 I was quite new to this as well!
 This post is all about sharing the lessons I learned along the way.